abarros6/data_analytics_final_project/README.md

-# EEG Seizure Prediction Project - FINAL
+# EEG Seizure Prediction Project

-## PROJECT STATUS: REAL SEIZURE PREDICTION USING CLINICAL DATA

 This project implements **genuine seizure prediction** using real PhysioNet EEG signals and **authentic seizure timing** from clinical annotations.
 This represents a complete medical AI pipeline from raw clinical data to seizure prediction models.